ijomonchacko/dmusic/README.md

 # Dmusic Music Player

+> Partial codebase for reference only.
+Check the Releases tab to test the app.

 A Flutter-based high-fidelity music player with a native BASS audio engine, cloud sync support, local library management, and offline playback.

 ## Overview